Science

 The topics are strategically picked from the national curriculum to engage and ensure a solid science foundation.
 Topics covered in key stage 3 science include: structure and function of living organisms, material cycles and energy, interactions and interdependencies, the periodic table and reactions, acids and alkalis, the earth and atmosphere, energy, motion and forces, waves and matter.

-The curriculum links into British values by discussions regarding respect of environment, the law and ethics of genetics, the responsivity to protect the earth and atmosphere.
-Links are also made to career opportunities and successes of scientists from all cultures and backgrounds are celebrated.
+The curriculum links into British values by discussions regarding respect of the environment, the law and ethics of genetics, responsibility for protecting the earth and atmosphere.
+Links are also made to career opportunities and the successes of scientists from all cultures and backgrounds are celebrated.

-The curriculum runs on a 2 year programme.
-The Biology, chemistry and physics topics are cycled through the year.
+The curriculum runs on a 2-year programme.
+The Biology, chemistry and physics topics are cycled throughout the year.
 The topics are chosen to embed key knowledge and to help build knowledge and skills to prepare them for their next steps as well as help to engage them.
-Misconceptions or gaps in knowledge can be identified due to small classes, changes to the lesson to ensure those gaps are filled are made to ensure pupils have clear understanding of the topics.
-Topics build throughout the term but also are linked with knowledge and skills learnt in previous weeks and terms.
+Misconceptions or gaps in knowledge can be identified due to small classes.
+Changes to the lesson to ensure those gaps are filled are made to ensure pupils have a clear understanding of the topics.
+Topics build throughout the term but are also linked with knowledge and skills learnt in previous weeks and terms.
 Practical tasks are used to engage learners.
-All learners have access to the same curriculum and topics but differentiation is used to ensure accessibility.
-A range of strategies are used to support literacy including spelling, comprehension and written tasks.
-Questions and curiosity are encouraged modelling of problem-solving is used.
+All learners have access to the same curriculum and topics, but differentiation is used to ensure accessibility.
+A range of strategies are used to support literacy, including spelling, comprehension and written tasks.
+Questions and curiosity are encouraged and modelling of problem-solving is used.

 KS4

-Biology: The nature and variety of living organisms, structure and functions in living organisms, reproductions and inheritance, ecology and the environment, use of biological resources
+Biology: The nature and variety of living organisms, structure and functions in living organisms, reproduction and inheritance, ecology and the environment, use of biological resources

 Chemistry: principles of chemistry, inorganic chemistry, physical chemistry, organic chemistry,

-Physics: forces and motion, electricity, waves, energy resources and energy transfers, solids, liquids and gases, magnetism and electromagnetism, radioactivity and particles,
+Physics: forces and motion, electricity, waves, energy resources and energy transfer, solids, liquids and gases, magnetism and electromagnetism, radioactivity and particles,

 All year 11 pupils and some year 10 pupils will have the opportunity to take the entry-level science qualification in addition to the GCSE course.